dee-sea/ChatGeppetto/README.md

 per language you want to use.
 For example, a my-super-assistant-en and a my-super-assistant-fr if you want to be able to chat in english and in french.
+5. Or grap an OpenAI api key and use it instead of TextGen.

 ## Add-On configuration (First time only)

-1. Once the extension is installed, type CTRL+y to open the ChatGeppetto panel.
+1. Once the extension is installed, type `CTRL + y` to open the ChatGeppetto panel.
-2. To configure the API endpoint, type /set api <api_endpoint>.
+2. To configure the API endpoint, type :set api <api_endpoint> by deafult it points to OpenAI.
-3. To configure your API key, type /set apikey <api_key>.
+3. To configure your API key, type :set apikey <api_key>.
 4. You also need to configure the TextGen prompt template.
-Type /set template <prompt_template>.
+Type :set template <prompt_template>.
 5. And the character to use to generate answers.
-Type /set character
+Type :set character
 <character_name>.
-6. To configure the searx endpoint, type /set searchEngine
+6. To configure the searx endpoint, type :set searchEngine
 <searx_endpoint>.
 7. Optionally, you can configure the default language for the bot.
-Type /set language <language_code>.
+Type :set language <language_code>.
 (Only `en` and `fr` available for now)
-8. You can change the name of the bot by typing /set assistant
+8. You can change the name of the bot by typing :set assistant
 <bot_name>.
-9. And your name by typing /set you <your_name>.
+9. And your name by typing :set you <your_name>.

 ## Chatting with the bot